Western stereotype of the male ballet dancer

-During the 15th century, ballet was a way to show a person's position in society.
 Since the early 19th century, the Western world has adopted a view of male ballet dancers, or danseurs as weak, effeminate or homosexual.
 Through gender expectations and performance, male ballet dancers combat the stereotypes that surround them.
-Through education and media exposure, the stereotypes about male ballet dancers lead to changes in perception.
+Through education and media exposure, the stereotypes about male ballet dancers led to changes in perception.

 The start of male ballet dancers

 Ballet was started in Italian and French courts during the fifteenth century.
 During this time graceful and delicate characteristics were a sign of power.
 Many noblemen started dancing ballet to demonstrate their position in society.
 Louis XIV of France founded the Académie Royale de Danse.
 It was the first ballet school.
 Men were considered the stars of ballet until the nineteenth century, when women were pushed into more of the spot light.
 A couple of different factors influenced this shift.
 First, audience members changed when ballet moved from taking place in palaces to stages.
 Second, there was a cultural shift that created more ethereal themes.